0xZ0F/BinaryNinjaPlugins/README.md

 # Binary Ninja Plugins

+> These plugins are expirimental and designed for personal use.

 Binary Ninja plugins for analyzing MSVC x86-64 binaries.
 They are to assist with vtable recovery and XFG (eXtended Flow Guard) analysis.

 Requires Binary Ninja with an x86-64 binary open.
 The vtable plugins also need BN's RTTI analysis to have already run.
 All plugins bail cleanly on other architectures.